belvederef/visual-snow-relief-overlay/README.md

 ## Download

-> ❗**UPDATE**: VS Relief Overlay is now available for Android at https://play.google.com/store/apps/details?id=eu.belvederef.vs_relief_overlay
+> ❗📱 **UPDATE**: VS Relief Overlay is now available for Android at https://play.google.com/store/apps/details?id=eu.belvederef.vs_relief_overlay

 Download the latest package available for your operating system from the [release page](https://github.com/belvederef/visual-snow-relief-overlay/releases).
 Read below for notes on the versions provided.